Rape victim moved to act after hearing man abused another

 Kendall said she had been in therapy since 2018 and would continue with it "for the rest of my life".
 She had been diagnosed with post-traumatic stress disorder and since 2019 had been on medication for depression and anxiety after suffering frequent nightmares.

-She would sometimes wake up so stressed that she had to stay in bed for hours to gather herself.
+She would sometimes wake up so stressed that she had to stay in bed for hours to compose herself.
 When her anxiety escalated, she found it hard to leave the house.
 She would have extremely long showers and over-groom herself because she still felt dirty.

 "I battle every day with the fact that I have to live with mental illness," she said.
 "I wish that I could turn it off and live a 'normal' life."